tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Iron Grip

-When you make a skill check involving climbing, holding something, or otherwise using your hands to grip things, you can use +10 as your bonus in place of your normal bonus (level + ability mod + skill; other magic item bonuses still count) (champion: +15; epic: +20).
+When you make a skill check involving climbing, holding something, or otherwise using your hands to grip things, you can use +10 as your bonus in place of your normal bonus (level + ability mod + skill; other magic item bonuses still count), +15 at champion tier, and +20 at epic tier.

 **Quirk:** Loves to arm wrestle, thumb wrestle, drum fingers on tables, etc.